open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 ### Shutdown

+This method provides a way for provider to do any cleanup required.

 `Shutdown` MUST be called only once for each `TracerProvider` instance.
 After the call to `Shutdown`, subsequent attempts to get a `Tracer` are not allowed.
 SDKs SHOULD return a valid no-op Tracer for these calls, if possible.